 Buying a home with bad credit is tough, and it can take a long time to come back from a stretch of poor credit history.
 Due to economic status, many people are short on cash needed for a down payment or for the unpredictable upkeep expenses that accompany homeownership.
 Life goes on, though, and people still need a place to live.
 And so, they choose a rental home.

 Less-Than-Ideal Market Conditions

 It’s a seller’s market right now, meaning home prices have swollen significantly.
-Inventory of homes for sale tends to be low in most areas, and when an appropriate listing pops up, a bidding war ensues because there are more people who want to buy a home than homes for sale in many areas.
+Inventory of homes for sale tends to be low in most areas, and when an appropriate listing pops up, a bidding war ensues because more people want to buy a home than homes for sale in many areas.

-Take the following scenarios into account: If you wind up paying more for rent in due to a competitive market in your neighborhood of choice, you’ll have a chance to move and make a change at the end of your lease, no skin off your back.
+Take the following scenarios into account: If you wind up paying more for rent due to a competitive market in your neighborhood of choice, you’ll have a chance to move and make a change at the end of your lease, with no skin off your back.
 Sure, you might pay more than you’d like for the next year, but it’s not forever.
 However, if you pay significantly more than a home is valued at when buying, you may not ever be able to recoup the loss.

 More Renters Means Higher Rent, Less Availability

 Because more people are opting to rent, rent prices are rising, as well.
 The competition to get into existing rentals can be intense, and there are even invitation-only rental deals out there due to this.

 This means that current homeowners are deterred from selling their homes and renting instead.
 However, there’s a way they may be able to have the best of both worlds.